Radio-frequency identification: Complement to barcode

+RFID tags are not necessarily "superior" to barcodes.
 RFID tags are often a complement, but not a substitute, for Universal Product Code (UPC) or European Article Number (EAN) barcodes.
 They may never completely replace barcodes, due in part to their higher cost and the advantage of multiple data sources on the same object.
 Also, unlike RFID labels, barcodes can be generated and distributed electronically by e-mail or mobile phone, for printing or display by the recipient.
 An example is airline boarding passes.
 The new EPC, along with several other schemes, is widely available at reasonable cost.

 The storage of data associated with tracking items will require many terabytes.
 Filtering and categorizing RFID data is needed to create useful information.
 It is likely that goods will be tracked by the pallet using RFID tags, and at package level with UPC or EAN from unique barcodes.

 The unique identity is a mandatory requirement for RFID tags, despite special choice of the numbering scheme.
 RFID tag data capacity is large enough that each individual tag will have a unique code, while current barcodes are limited to a single type code for a particular product.
 The uniqueness of RFID tags means that a product may be tracked as it moves from location to location while being delivered to a person.
 This may help to combat theft and other forms of product loss.
 The tracing of products is an important feature that is well supported with RFID tags containing a unique identity of the tag and the serial number of the object.
 This may help companies cope with quality deficiencies and resulting recall campaigns, but also contributes to concern about tracking and profiling of persons after the sale.